Teach and Perfect the Squat with the SquatGuide™

-SquatGuide™ is the only piece of exercise equipment designed and engineered to help people develop, improve and maintain proper squatting pattern.
+SquatGuide™ is the only piece of exercise equipment designed and engineered to help people develop, improve and maintain a proper squatting pattern.

 It is argued that not everyone will squat the same given the differences of each individuals build.
 This is true and why the SquatGuide™ is customizable to fit height and stance width differences.